ViolaMirabilis/CBReader/README.md

 ## Current features
 * A repository with all the comic books listed in one view,
 * opening comic books that scale well with the screen,
-* single or dual page view to simulate the real-life reading experience,
+* single or dual page view to simulate the real-life reading experience and images that require two pages to be open at once,
 * viewing comic books added to the "favourite" section,
 * coming back to the comic at the page you left off.